inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

 data transfer timeframes, which are divided into time slots.
 The number of time slots in a timeframe is configurable according to the number of nodes in the network.
 Each node has its own time slot, in which only that particular node can transmit.
-This saves power, as there are no collisions or retransmissions.
-A transmission consist of a control message and a data unit.
+This feature saves power, as there are no collisions or retransmissions.
+A transmission consists of a control message and a data unit.
 The control message contains the destination of the data, the length of the data unit, and information about which time slots are occupied.
 All nodes wake up at the beginning of each time